Ozogu/geometryFlow-public/README.md

 # GeometryFlow

-GeometryFlow is a project to teach neural network to play Geometry wars rerto evolved.
+GeometryFlow is a project to teach neural network to play Geometry wars retro evolved.

 Currently the project is capable of:
 	Recording and modifying gameplay data from geometry wars.